rdhadda/Dhaddas-Detailing/README.md

 The main factor affecting the performance across all three pages is to Eliminate render blocking resources.
 As these resources play a key role in the website it's difficult to eliminate them.

 I feel there is room for improvement in the performance of the mobile version of Dhadda's detailing.
+There were a few methods I tried to implement to improve the performance.

+- The first was to use the srcset attribute for images on the gallery page.
+This method didn't improve the performance.

+- The second was to use the picture attribute and different image sizes for varying break-points on the gallery page.
+Unfortunately this didn't seem to make much of an improvement.

-One method I tried to implement to improve this was to give my gallery images specific heights and widths through media queries.
+- The third was to give my gallery images specific heights and widths through media queries.
 Unfortunately this didn't improve my performance score.

-As my knowledge grows through the course I hope to improve on this.
+As my knowledge improves, I hope to implement various methods to improve the performance of the website over time.

 ### Wave Testing